 INVEST IN YOUR BED

+Lastly, invest in a mattress that suits your sleeping position.
+Your mattress should be supportive and comfortable to prevent discomfort and pain.
+Find out more about the bed best suited for your sleep needs with our Bed Selector tool.
 Comfortable linen is important and it is best to regularly clean this to ensure good sleep hygiene.
 Over time, sweat, dead skin cells, and bacteria can accumulate in your bedding, which can lead to allergies or respiratory problems.
 Changing your quilt cover to suit the season can also help regulate your body temperature, preventing overheating or being too cold ducts.

 A good night’s rest starts with understanding how your mind and body work.
 A few simple changes to your day can make all the difference to your sleep, especially if you have a sleep disorder like sleep apnea.
 By changing your lifestyle and diet, along with getting CPAP therapy, you can treat and prevent your sleep apnea from becoming worse.